Sections of This Topic Include

-An operation is charted to preserve the status quo, the current thinking and methods.
-Operations assumes this status quo as a “given” and works within current procedures to improve them and “operationalize” them with a high degree of efficiency.
+An operation is charted to preserve the status quo, the current thinking, and methods.
+Operations assume this status quo as a “given” and work within current procedures to improve them and “operationalize” them with a high degree of efficiency.
 In most operations the problem is clear and solutions are knowable.
-Fast response is an overriding value in executing a “fix” and getting the operation back on-line.
+Fast response is an overriding value in executing a “fix” and getting the operation back online.

-Development, on the other hand is a constructive conspiracy.
-It is the development function, who’s job it is to replace the current ways of doing things, with new tools and assumptions more in line with changing business and organizational conditions.
+Development, on the other hand, is a constructive conspiracy.
+It is the development function, whose job it is to replace the current ways of doing things, with new tools and assumptions more in line with changing business and organizational conditions.
 Development is rife with ambiguity; it is a searching and learning process.
 The overriding value is gaining commitment to change.

-Innovation and Development is fragile, complex and conceptual.
+Innovation and Development are fragile, complex, and conceptual.
 Nothing kills it faster than premature exploitation- rushing to capitalize on it too soon.
 Development is not charted but it is navigable, it is a learned activity in action where hunches are tested and theory is developed in the process of action.
 The context of development is uncertainty.
-Operations on the other hand, works to reduce uncertainty to a program, an operational term.
+Operations, on the other hand, work to reduce uncertainty in a program, an operational term.

 Learning It While Doing It

-Operations are based in control.
-Developments emerge and are always subject to un- intended consequences in action as development is moved toward its purpose.
+Operations are based on control.
+Developments emerge and are always subject to unintended consequences in action as development is moved toward its purpose.
 One of the themes of these essays is that developments are realized through the process of development, it is in effect learned in the process of doing it.

-Usually there is not a great deal of organizational understanding and support for doing this.
-An often operation does not see the need or understand the purpose of the development itself.
+Usually, there is not a great deal of organizational understanding and support for doing this.
+Often operation does not see the need or understand the purpose of the development itself.
 For this reason, development needs protection at a certain stage.
 Protection and understanding go hand in hand.
-As the development is understood the protection can be loosened which is necessary to gain the institutional support for prioritizing the resources for more disciplined development.
+As the development is understood the protection can be loosened which is necessary to gain institutional support for prioritizing the resources for more disciplined development.